 - Lean Engagement Team: The ability to share and create knowledge with your customer is the strongest marketing tool possible.

 - CAP-Do (More Info): What makes CAP-Do so attractive is that it assumes we do not have the answers.
 It allows us to create a systematic way to address the problems (pain) or opportunities (gain) from the use of our products and services.

-- Lean Service Design Training – 30 day Program includes downloadable workbook
+- Lean Service Design Training – 30-day Program includes a downloadable workbook

 - Lean Service Design eBook

-- Lean Sales and Marketing Training – 45 day program includes downloadable workbook
+- Lean Sales and Marketing Training – 45-day program includes a downloadable workbook

 - Discussion Platform (Opens January 1, 2017)

 - Access to the Marketing Kata Programs (Individual & Teams)

 Lean Marketing can be thought of as a strategic methodology to streamline and automate the marketing processes in order to improve efficiencies through waste elimination.
 Many Lean companies strive to eliminate, not minimize all waste in the process.
 Most think of this as only a manufacturing or administrative function.
 This rule can apply when implementing Lean marketing as well.
 In Lean marketing,a company should only have two components: An introduction to a new lead and the acceptance of an order.
 All other components would be considered wasteful and are candidates for elimination.
 That may be a little to pie in the sky but I do not believe that marketing should not be off the hook from eliminating waste.